Sign in to view your journeys, link your Nectar card and more

 If you already have My Account, please ensure you’re using the same email address for Delay Repay.

-If you have an Advance Purchase ticket, the system will generate a claim for you if there is a delay of 30 minutes or more on the train you were booked to travel on.
+If you have an Advance Purchase ticket, the system will generate a claim for you if there is a delay of 30 minutes or more (15 minutes or more from February 2nd 2020) on the train you were booked to travel on.

 To be eligible for ADR, you'll need to have bought your TransPennine Express Advance ticket at tpexpress.co.uk or via the TPExpress app.